Emaratilicious/PHPLeague-for-WP/readme.txt

 == Changelog ==

-= 1.3.1 =
+= 1.4.0 =
+* NEW: Get the latest PHPLeague news directly on your dashboard
+* NEW: Get helped from the new date validator when required
+* NEW: Show how many matches a team has at home or away
+* NEW: Redirect automatically users to the plugin homepage after activation
+* CHANGED: When we remove a team from a league, the matches and table data are removed too
+* CHANGED: Don't show a link in the table when links are disabled in the settings
-* CHANGED: Delete edition name in the database
+* CHANGED: Remove edition name in the database
+* CHANGED: The fixtures has been rebuilt with select lists instead of text inputs
+* CHANGED: Remove input values when it's a field by default
+* CHANGED: FRENCH language has been updated and countries list added!
 * CHANGED: No more Premium Edition!
-* CHANGED: FRENCH language has been updated!
+FREE for Life...

 = 1.3 =
 * NEW: Possibility to display all the fixtures